dinki/View-Assist/View Assist dashboard and views/README.md

 # To do

-* Add new VA Assist listening CSS
-* Use VA device assist bar type to determine which to show when called
 * Look at both assisting and processing variants of the bar and popup
 * Use microphone type to set variables in variable template of dashboard
 * Give device id in YAML config so that device can have an area ??